Updated: November 2007

 Describes the BackgroundWorker component and has links to all its members.

-Describes multithreading features in the .NET Framework.
+Describes multithreading features in .NET.